apollorio/wp-event-manager/readme.txt

-Fixed - Pagination Attribute Issue In The Upcoming Events Listing Fixed - Compatibility Issue Between WP Event Manager And Elementor Fixed - Event Organizer Field Issue In The Frontend And Backend Fixed - Duplicate Event Venue And Event Organizer Functionality Issue
+Fixed - Pagination Attribute Issue In The Upcoming Events Listing Fixed - Compatibility Issue Between WP Event Manager And Elementor Fixed - Event dj Field Issue In The Frontend And Backend Fixed - Duplicate Event local And Event dj Functionality Issue

 = [3.1.27] 02-05-2022 =

-Fixed - Pagination Issue For Upcoming Events On Event Calendar Fixed - Am And Pm Translation Issue In Events Calendar Fixed - Issue In Changing Author For Event Venue And Organizer Fixed - Paragraph Issue In Event Organizer Section
+Fixed - Pagination Issue For Upcoming Events On Event Calendar Fixed - Am And Pm Translation Issue In Events Calendar Fixed - Issue In Changing Author For Event local And dj Fixed - Paragraph Issue In Event dj Section

 = [3.1.26] 21-04-2022 =